Imeanbusiness/CustCalc/README.md

 To change your colors, there are 2 buttons.
 Col1 button changes the background of your buttons and Col2 will change the text color.
 To change their colors, click on them and enter in a hex code of your choice

+To change the font, click the font button, and enter in the font you want to change to.

+Default font: Rubik

+Available fonts: Courier, Times New Roman, Georgia, Calibri, Verdana, Arial.
+(There may be some undiscovered fonts)

 All of these should save automatically (and locally)!

 ### Using your calculator